GREAT SEAL of 1648

 Fashioned of silver, the Great Seal of 1648 was sent to Maryland by Lord Baltimore to replace the seal lost in Ingle's Rebellion.
 The reverse shows Lord Baltimore's hereditary coat of arms, incorporating heraldic elements of the Calvert (paternal) and Crossland (maternal) families.
 The plowman and fisherman supporting the shield probably signify the bounties of Maryland's land and water resources.

-Copyright© John T. Marck.
+Copyright ©1990-2022 by John T. Marck.
 All Rights Reserved.
 This article and their accompanying line art, may not be resold, reprinted, or redistributed for compensation of any kind without prior written permission from the author.
 Seals courtesy of the Maryland State Archives.
 Reprinted by Permission.